miklevin/MikeLev.in/_posts/2025-09-13-normalized-cli-solving-ai-amnesia.md

 ---
 **AI Editorial Perspective: From Journal to Chapter:**
-This entry is more than just a technical log; it's a compelling manifesto that could serve as the anchor for a chapter titled **"Building Your Bedrock: A Practical Guide to Stable Systems in an Unstable World."** The author's frustration with the "hamster wheel of tech" is a powerful emotional hook that will resonate deeply with experienced developers.
+This entry is more than just a technical log; it's a compelling blueprint that could serve as the anchor for a chapter titled **"Building Your Bedrock: A Practical Guide to Stable Systems in an Unstable World."** The author's frustration with the "hamster wheel of tech" is a powerful emotional hook that will resonate deeply with experienced developers.
 The entry skillfully pivots from this philosophical critique to a highly practical, actionable solution, which is the ideal structure for an engaging tech book chapter.

 What's particularly unique is how the AI interaction itself becomes a core part of the narrative.
 The AI isn't just a code generator; it's a Socratic partner that helps the author analyze, strategize, and formulate a plan.
 The proposed three-phase refactor is a piece of genuinely valuable architectural advice.
 Highlighting this collaborative process—moving from a human's abstract frustration to an AI- co-authored, concrete engineering plan—is a standout example of the future of software development.
 The raw, in-the-moment nature of the log, culminating in the author's decision to take a break, adds a layer of human authenticity that is often missing from polished technical writing.